-- Iberdrola S.A., or Iberdrola, which is a large electric utility company located in Spain and one of the largest renewable energy producers in the world, Total S.A., or Total, which is one of the world's largest oil and gas companies, and two Spanish governmental agencies, for the first phase of the construction of a 1.39 megawatt, or MW, wave power station off the coast of Santoña, Spain.
-The initial 40kW PowerBuoy for this project is fully fabricated, is now undergoing final on-land endurance testing, and is expected to be ready for deployment in August 2008. - Total and Iberdrola, to evaluate the development of a wave power station off the coast of France. - The United States Navy, to develop and build wave power systems at the US Marine Corps Base in Hawaii.
-One PowerBuoy system was installed in connection with this project for a total of eight months over a two-year period and another PowerBuoy system was deployed and tested during June 2007.
-A third PowerBuoy system is ready for deployment. - The Scottish Government, to develop a 150kW PowerBuoy for deployment at the Orkney Islands European Marine Energy Center.
-This project is in progress, and the PowerBuoy is expected to be ready for deployment in 2009. - Pacific Northwest Generating Cooperative (PNGC Power), who is providing funding toward the fabrication and ocean installation of a 150kW PowerBuoy near Reedsport, Oregon.
-This project is in progress, and the PowerBuoy is expected to be ready for deployment in 2009. - The United States Navy, to provide PowerBuoy technology to a unique program for ocean data gathering.
-Under this program, the Navy will conduct an ocean test of our autonomous PowerBuoy as the power source for the Navy's Deep Water Acoustic Detection System.
-The PowerBuoy is expected to be ready for deployment by the end of 2008.
+- Iberdrola S.A., or Iberdrola, which is a large electric utility company located in Spain and one of the largest renewable energy producers in the world, Total S.A., or Total, which is one of the world's largest oil and gas companies, and two Spanish governmental agencies, for the first phase of the construction of a wave power station off the coast of Santoña, Spain. - · The United States Navy, to develop and build wave power systems at the US Marine Corps Base in Hawaii. - The Scottish Government, to develop a 150kW PowerBuoy for deployment at the Orkney Islands European Marine Energy Center.

+- Pacific Northwest Generating Cooperative (PNGC Power) and the US Department of Energy, both of which are providing funding toward the fabrication and ocean installation of a 150kW PowerBuoy near Reedsport, Oregon. - The United States Navy, to provide PowerBuoy technology to a unique program for ocean data gathering.
+Under this program, the Navy will conduct an ocean test of an advanced design of our autonomous PowerBuoy as the power source for the Navy's Deep Water Active Detection System.

 As part of our marketing efforts, we use demonstration wave power stations to establish the feasibility of wave power generation.
-In addition to the demonstration PowerBuoy system operated off the coast of New Jersey, we plan to develop and operate two additional demonstration wave power stations.
-Unlike the New Jersey power system, these demonstration wave power stations will, if approved and constructed as planned, be connected to the local power grids.
+In addition to the demonstration PowerBuoy system that we have operated off the coast of New Jersey, we are also planning to develop and operate two additional demonstration wave power stations, with one to be located off the coast of Reedsport, Oregon and the other to be located near Cornwall, England.
+We plan to generate revenue from the demonstration wave power stations off Cornwall and Reedsport by selling electricity to utilities.